Incorporation of a company - Incorporation of a company

 Within 15 days from the approval of the registration of the company’s incorporation, the company must be registered for tax purposes by filing a commencement of activity statement with the tax authorities together with the delivery of its permanent commercial registry certificate.

-The TOC shall sign the statement together with the company’s representatives.
+The CA shall sign the statement together with the company’s representatives.

 Step 6: Ultimate Beneficial Owner statement